Gopalkataria/risc-v-verilog/README.md

 **Total Marks: 100**
 **February 6, 2025**

+P.S. not complete, jump statements not working, hazards not handled properly

 ## 1 Overall Goal
 Each group must develop a processor architecture design based on the RISC-V ISA using Verilog.
 The design should be thoroughly tested to satisfy all the specification requirements using simulations.
 The project submission must include the following: